gwagner/ZF2VagrantBase/README.md

 1. Once the machine is up and running, navigate to http://192.168.1.10
 1. Proffit!!!

-> Please note, on your first `vagrant up` you will download a 400MB CentOS image.
+> ***Note:*** On your first `vagrant up` you will download a 400MB CentOS image.
 This will take some time.
 Every subsequent time you use this, if you keep the VM name the same, you will not need to re-download.

 But, I wana use this with my project!!
 ------------